bsantanad/hugo-blog/content/posts/2021-04-29-ownership-rust.md

 _hello_, then we are telling `b` to point to the same address.
-Then both variables will be pointing at the same address. _What will happen when both variables go out of scope?_ Rust will try to free the memory, but which memory will it free first? `a` or `b`? and if it frees either of them first, then when it frees the next one, how is he going to free some address in memory that has already been freed.
+Then both variables will be pointing at the same address. _What will happen when both variables go out of scope?_ Rust will try to free the memory, but which memory will it free first? `a` or `b`?
+And if it frees either of them first, then when it frees the next one, how is he going to free some address in memory that has already been freed.

-The way rust protects itself from this is chainging that addresses' owner.
+The way rust protects itself from this is changing that addresses' owner.
-We wont be able to use `a` because it's not longer the owner of that memory address.
+We won't be able to use `a` because it's not longer the owner of that memory address.

 Hope I made myself clear.

-_What if I want to actually copy the contents of that memory address antother variable?_
+_What if I want to actually copy the contents of that memory address another variable?_

 There's a method for that, you can use:
 ```rust